deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the [https://github.com/deadlyvipers]Deadly Vipers dojo
+This repository contains a list of dojo rules for the [https://github.com/deadlyvipers](Deadly Vipers) dojo